 Celebrating Manitoba Artists – with Fairmont Winnipeg

 Pulse Gallery is partnering with Fairmont Winnipeg to showcase the exceptional talent of Manitoba artists.
-Current work available for sale in the hotel lobby and the Gold Lounge has been created by local artists Cindy Dyson, Dawn Schmidt, Eric Ouimet, Kathleen Black, and Weldon Neufeld.
+Current work available for sale in the hotel lobby and the Gold Lounge has been created by local artists Cindy Dyson, Dawn Schmidt, Eric Ouimet, and Weldon Neufeld.

 Fairmont Winnipeg